 Sizes;

 The normal sizes of ball valves typically range from 1/4 inch to 4 inches.
-These sizes accommodate various applications, from small-scale residential plumbing to larger industrial systems.
+These sizes accommodate a range of applications, from small-scale residential plumbing to larger industrial systems.
 Here is a standard range of ball valve sizes:

 - 1/4 inch